 SAT Subject Tests

-It is best to take SAT Subject Tests right after you’ve completed recommended classes (College Board outlines what classes are necessary to be prepared for each Subject Test) because the material will still be fresh in your mind.
+It is best to take SAT Subject Tests right after you’ve completed recommended classes because the material will still be fresh in your mind.
+College Board outlines what classes are necessary to be prepared for each Subject Test.
 In some cases, this may mean spring of your freshman or sophomore year.
 However, for the language tests, it is best to take these tests after you’ve studied the language for at least two years.

 Every Subject Test is not offered every test date.
 Please check the website to see which SAT Subject Tests are available on each date.